gentinuhiu/dbLearnStar/README.md

 - Support for automatic and semi-automatic evaluation of SQL tasks based on correct solutions test samples implemented as database views
 - Support for rapid and semi-automated evaluation of database and schema design DDL tasks

-The system was presented at the ACM SIGITE 21:
+The system was presented at the following conferences:
+- Vangel V. Ajanovski.
+2022.
+Rapid Aspect-Oriented Assessment of Relational Database Design Assignments.
+In Proceedings of the 23rd Annual Conference on Information Technology Education (SIGITE '22).
+Association for Computing Machinery, New York, NY, USA, 86–87.
+DOI: https://doi.org/10.1145/3537674.3555794
 - Vangel Ajanovski.
 2021.
 DbLearn*: Open-Source System and a Set of Practices for Conducting Iterative Exercises and Exams in a Databases Course.
-In Proceedings of the 22st Annual Conference on Information Technology Education (SIGITE '21).
-Association for Computing Machinery, New York, NY, USA, 61–62.
-DOI: https://doi.org/10.1145/3450329.3478317
+In Proceedings of the 22nd Annual Conference on Information Technology Education (SIGITE '21).
+Association for Computing Machinery, New York, NY, USA, 61–62. https://doi.org/10.1145/3450329.3478317

 The system is used in production:
 - Database courses taught by the main author since 2019 at the Faculty of Computer Science and Engineering, Ss.
 Cyril and Methodius University in Skopje.